kat369/hacker-news/README.md

 # hacker-news

-simple hacker news application built using react and redux
+A simple hacker news application built using ReactJS and Redux.